Manchester Central (UK Parliament constituency)

-Manchester Central is a parliamentary constituency in Greater Manchester created in 1974 represented in the House of Commons of the UK Parliament since 2012 by Lucy Powell of the Labour Party and Co-operative Party.
+Manchester Central is a parliamentary constituency in Greater Manchester created in 1974.
+The seat has been represented in the House of Commons of the Parliament of the United Kingdom since 2012 by Lucy Powell of the Labour Party and Co-operative Party.
+Powell served as Leader of the House of Commons and Lord President of the Council from 2024 until 2025.

 Constituency profile

-The seat covers the city centre and all its major attractions and both of Manchester's large universities, and fringe areas such as Hulme and Ancoats which have undergone extensive regeneration since the 1990s, an example of which is the New Islington development.
-Flats in the city centre can sell for several million pounds while there are more deprived areas to the east, including Moston, Beswick and Ardwick.
+The seat covers the city centre and all its major attractions and both of Manchester's large universities, and also areas on the fringe of the centre such as Hulme and Ancoats, which have undergone extensive regeneration since the 1990s, an example of which is the New Islington development.
+Flats in the city centre can sell for several million pounds while there are more deprived areas to the east, including Beswick.
 There is a high proportion of graduates and students in the city centre, and the constituency as a whole has the highest proportion of Chinese people in the country.
-Moss Side is home to a large Afro-Caribbean population.

 This constituency has always (since its 1974 creation) been a safe Labour seat.
 The current MP Lucy Powell won the seat in a by-election in November 2012 on a turnout of just 18%, the lowest since the Second World War.
 Twelve candidates stood, considerably more than the six who stood in the 1979 by-election.